RyuZhihao123/TreeDesigner17/README.md

 # Sketch-based-Tree-Modeling
 A sketch based tree modeling software, implemented with C++ and OpenGL.
+I made it when I was a third-year undergraduate student (2017).

 ### 1. SOFTWARE